balena-io-experimental/balena-migrate/README.md

 you will copy the directory to the device you want to migrate.

 After copying the migration environment the next step is to create a balena-migrate.conf file, that will contain your configuration.
-There are a several sample config files contained in the directory that you can use as a template.
-The easiest way is to copy a file that matches your platform to *balena-migrate.conf*.
+There is a sample config files contained in the directory that you can use as a template.
+The easiest way is to copy that file to *balena-migrate.conf*.
 To migrate a Raspberry PI device you might invoke:
  ```
- cp balena-migrateRPI.conf balena-migrate.conf
+ cp balena-migrate-sample.conf balena-migrate.conf
  ```

 #### Preparing the OS Image